movingpictures83/PlotBetaDiversity/README.md

 tree: Phylogenetic tree (CSV)
 distance: Metric for distance calculation (STRING)
 differential: Metric for differential analysis (STRING).
+column: The column to differentiate
+colors: The colors for differentiation

 The plot will then be generated using the provided prefix (prefix.pdf), with a supplemental prefix.csv file containing diversity values.